-Art Aviators is an educational initiative designed for children with Autism Spectrum Disorders (ASD) and other exceptionalities.
+Autism Creates, formerly known as Art Aviators, is an educational initiative designed for children with Autism Spectrum Disorders (ASD) and other exceptionalities.

 While children with ASD struggle with verbal communication, social relations, and sensory development, creative art-making activities enable them to foster new means of self-expression and communication.
-Utilizing three educational components—art studio,
+Utilizing two educational components—hands-on art

-galleries, and MOCA Jacksonville’s Art Explorium—the Art Aviators program harnesses art and art-making activities as means of promoting expression and social interaction among children with ASD and their teachers, caregivers, and peers.
-Created in
+workshops and the museum galleries —the Autism Creates program harnesses art and art-making activities as means of promoting expression and social interaction among children with ASD and their teachers, caregivers, and peers.
+Created in 2007, this

-2007, this innovative program, previously called Rainbow Artists, and its results have been nationally recognized by museum associations and health care providers alike.
+innovative program, previously called Rainbow Artists and Art Aviators, and its results have been nationally recognized by museum associations and health care providers alike.